 Barbara Richardson – Chair of the Local Governing Body (Co-opted Governor) (email: firstname.lastname@example.org)

-Barbara was appointed as Chair of Governors at John Taylor in September 2018 and a director of the MAT in 2015.
+Barbara was appointed as a Co-opted Governor at John Taylor High School in September 2013 and was elected Chair of Governors in September 2018.
+She also became a director of the MAT in 2015.
 Barbara is a qualified teacher of science and for 16 years worked as a Deputy Headteacher in a large outstanding secondary comprehensive school.
-Latterly she has experience of working with a local authority in a school improvement capacity and is a former accredited School Improvement Partner.
-She works part-time as an Associate Lecturer in Governance at the University of Derby and within the community serves as a magistrate in the Family and Criminal Court and charity secretary for a local football community trust.
+Latterly she has had experience of working with a local authority in a school improvement capacity and is a former accredited School Improvement Partner.
+She has experience of teaching Governance and now delivers training for new governors.
+Within the community.
+Barbara serves as a magistrate

 David Beaty – Chair of the Managing and Organising Committee (Co-opted Governor)